logo image Philadelphia Shutter Company 866-875-7426

 • Show Hinges Hinges arranged to mount so as to be visible when the shutter is in the open position.

 • Shutter Holdbacks A piece of hardware that is used to hold back open shutters.
-The Philadelphia Shutter Company offers many different design options to compliment your taste and the style of your home.
+The Philadelphia Shutter Company offers many different design options to complement your taste and the style of your home.
 Also refered to as 'Dogs'.

 • Slide Bolts Hardware used to keep shutter in closed positon.